 3. How much compensation am I entitled to?

 The amount of the compensation depends on the length of each individual delay, price, and validity of your Pass.
+You can find the compensation table here.

 4. How do I submit a compensation request?